joshmerritt/WebsiteAnimation/README.md

     X Add invisible rectangle for each menu item
-    X Add in collision filtering so ball bounces on applicable menu item when made X Add invisible side bars to prevent reaching menu other than through goal
+    X Add in collision filtering so ball bounces on applicable menu item when made X Add invisible side bars to prevent reaching menu other than through goal _ Refactor HTML elements to be added when they are displayed, rather than having multiple elements hidden _ Test side wall permibility
-    - Build display page to appear like the imageball is simply expanded to allow for full view of the page
+    _ Refactor Reset logic
-    - Need to fix arrow rotation
+    _ Build display page to appear like the imageball is simply expanded to allow for full view of the page _ Need to fix arrow rotation